- Published: Sunday, 30 December 2012

 IPCRI partnered with Byspokes, an innovative UK-based NGO, to introduce water-efficient food production systems in two communities identified as being disproportionately impacted by the conflict (one in Israel, one in the Palestine).

 About Growing Together: Aquaponics in Rural Israel and Palestine.

-Starting in September 2013, IPCRI and Byspokes are introducing water-efficient food production systems in two communities identified as being disproportionately impacted by the conflict;these communities are a Bedouin village in Israel's Negev and a refugee camp in the West Bank.
+In September 2013, IPCRI and Byspokes introduced water-efficient food production systems in two communities identified as being disproportionately impacted by the conflict - a Bedouin village in Israel's Negev and a refugee camp in the West Bank.

-"Growing Together" is an 8-month, pilot program that educates average citizens about aquaponics and hydroponics systems and how tobuild and capitalize on these systems.
-This skill will increase the capacity of host communities to produce organic vegetables, fruit and fish, resulting in nutritious food, while also conserving water and land.
-The pilot program includes trainings, aquaponic system installation, outreach events, local internships and more.
+"Growing Together" was an 8-month pilot program that educated average citizens about aquaponics and hydroponics systems and how to build and capitalize on these systems.
+This knowledge, we hoped, would increase the capacity of host communities to produce organic vegetables, fruit, and fish, resulting in nutritious food while also conserving water and land.
+The pilot program included trainings, aquaponic system installation, outreach events, local internships, and more.

 What is "aquaponics?"?

 Aquaponics is a contained, low-cost, low-resource-intensive method of growing vegetables and farming fish.
 Byspokes is a leader in the development and implementation of this technology in Israel and the Palestinian territories, with active sites in Bethlehem, Beit Sahour, and Jericho.

 Byspokes hydroponics and aquaponics systems:

 - Use cheap, locally available materials (mainly reclaimed or recycled)